antoniopgs/Liber/README.md

  - Liber will be governed by Laws, not people.
  - Liber will have two sets of laws:
   - The Constitution (permanent and unmodifiable)
-  - The ??? (everchanging and modifiable).
+  - The Legal Board (everchanging and modifiable).

 **Constitution:**
 1. This consitution shall forever remain unchanged.